From cool mountain streams to mighty inland rivers to broad estuaries emptying into bays, Bass Strait and the Southern Ocean.

 Redfin can be caught on many of the same bait or lure rigs as trout.

-While specialist hard body cod lures such as stump jumpers are used equally well.
+While specialist hard body cod lures, such as stump jumpers, diving and surface designs are used equally well.
 If not more effectively.

 Carp eat a variety of baits including chicken, dough, bread and corn.
 Heavier tackle is often advisable for this species as they can weigh in many kilos surprisingly often.